-The CLE installation and upgrade process creates and maintains the first set of ##BEGIN and ##END blocks.
-These scripts have clearly delimited sections for operating system changes only.
-Similarly, the PE installation and upgrade process creates and maintains the ##BEGIN PE-set-up block.
-This sections should not be modified by the administrator.
+The CLE installation and upgrade process creates and maintains the first two ##BEGIN and ##END blocks.
+These blocks contain clearly delimited sections for operating system and programming environment changes only.
+These sections should not be modified by the administrator.

-The SITE-set-up block is empty after initial installation.
 The administrator should add site local changes within the SITE-set-up block only.
 A CLE upgrade may modify the OS blocks in place, preserving SITE-set-up local changes you have made.
-Likewise, installing a PE package may modify the PE-set-up block, maintaining all other sections intact.